|HELP CMD SHINE A LIGHT ON CORRUPTION!|

 Mejillones power station

-The undated satellite photo below shows the plant site near Mejillones, II Region, Chile.
+The undated satellite photo below shows the old plant site to the southwest and the new construction ("Red Dragon") to the northeast, near Mejillones, II Region, Chile.

-The plant received environmental approval in 2010.
+Units 4 and 5, each 375 MW, received environmental approval in 2010.
+(It is not clear why there is no Unit 3.)
+Units 4 and 5 are also known as IEM1 and IEM2; they are also known as Red Dragon.
 In May 2012, E-CL sold 30% of the project to Chile-based Luksic Group and was reportedly looking for a second business partner to buy a 30% share, which would leave E-CL with a 40% stake.
 To make construction of the plant viable, E-CL sought to sign an energy contract with one of northern Chile's large mining companies.
 However, as of July 2013, E-CL's General Manager Lodewijk Verdeyen acknowledged that no deal had been reached, effectively postponing construction of the plant indefinitely.

 E-CL continued to hold out hopes that a proposed new transmission line linking Chile's two major power grids (northern Chile's SING grid and central Chile's SIC grid) might help E-CL find customers for the plant's electricity further afield, in Chile's Region III.
 In December 2014, EC-L won a 15-year contract to supply 5,040 GWh of electricity annually to central Chile's SIC grid via the new transmission line, and the Mejillones power plant was mentioned as a potential energy supplier for the grid.
 However, the size of the plant was reported as only 375 MW, implying the plant's second unit might be deferred.